 - Friday: Write about the first time you met, and how that felt.

-Have deeper conversations.
 Get to know your partner by asking deeper, more thought-provoking questions.
-Several years ago, the New York Times published an article entitled “The 36 Questions That Lead to Love,” and in it, it details a study by Arthur Aron who said that falling in love is easy if you know the right questions to ask.
+Several years ago, The New York Times published an article entitled “The 36 Questions That Lead to Love,” and in it, it details a study by Arthur Aron who said that falling in love is easy if you know the right questions to ask.
 In my office, I have card decks and worksheets that help couples get talking.
 Believe or not, the biggest obstacle I find as a couple’s therapist is that partners just stop having conversations over time.
 I recommend buying a card deck to help guide you through some heartfelt conversations, like these:

 - Love Map Cards – popular cards from John Gottman